websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/configuring-the-patching-tool.md

 The tool writes the configuration to the file `default.properties`.

-If you specify the wrong path to Liferay Home or if Liferay Home is not in the parent folder, the Patching Tool reports an error like this:
+If you specify the wrong path to Liferay Home or if Liferay Home is not in the parent folder, the Patching Tool reports an error:

 ```
 The .liferay-home has not been detected in the given directory tree.